Signature Decomposition Method Applying to Pair Trading: Introduction

-In this paper, we innovate the signature method and propose a new path feature named as segmented signature.
-By using a decomposition of the original signature, we extract segmented signature for reflecting the interactive information and trend dynamics of multiple financial asset price sequences.
-The segmented signature, which possesses good interpretability and stability, can be seen as an effective feature of path interactivity.
-According to this property, segmented signatures can be used naturally in pair trading, which leads to a strategy of pair trading capturing the relationships of assets.
-To validate the feasibility of segmented signature, the segmented signature is used as a filter in pair trading strategy which enhances the precision of making decision.
+Motivated by the issues above, we innovate the signature method and propose a novel path feature named as segmented signature in this paper.
+By using a decomposition of the original signature, we extract segmented signature (a kind of transformation of L{\'e}vy area) for reflecting the interactive information and trend dynamics of multiple financial asset price sequences.
+The segmented signature, which possesses good interpretability and stability, can be seen as an effective nonlinear feature of path interactivity.
+According to this property, segmented signatures can be used naturally in pair trading, which leads to a strategy of pair trading capturing the complex relationships of assets.
+We use segmented signature as a filter in the pair trading strategy, which enhances the precision of the decision-making process, thus that validate the feasibility of segmented signature.
 In our empirical study, it is found that, besides segmented signature separated from the original signature, the decomposed term product of path difference is also meaningful and indeed helpful, representing whether paths change in the same direction or not.
-With a careful analysis together with numerical experiments, we may propose a \emph{double filters strategy} SE-SIG-DIFF based on segmented signature (their so-called L{\'e}vy area) and their sample variances.
-A relative comprehensive empirical research based on this idea is carried out in the present work.
+With a careful analysis together with numerical experiments, we may propose a double filters strategy SE-SIG-DIFF based on segmented signature and their covariation of increments (product of one-order difference).
+A relative comprehensive empirical research based on this idea is carried out in our paper.
 The empirical results show that the new SE-SIG-DIFF strategy has significant effectiveness in improving Sharpe ratio, increasing returns, controlling maximum drawdown and other aspects.